|Workers in the rice fields in Bali.|

 Whether its my favorite warthogs with growing babies following moms close behind or a herd of male zebras who come to scratch their backs on the trees, drink from the swimming pool and look for a handout.

-They all love the tasty pellets we’ll have handy in 50 pound, 23 kilogram bags that we’ll offer to every visitor, except the giraffes who can’t bend down to eat from our hands or from the ground.
-And yet, they too, still “come to call.”
+They all love the taste of the pellets we’ll have handy in 88 pounds, 40 kilogram bags that we’ll offer to every visitor, except the giraffes who can’t bend down to eat from our hands or from the ground.
+And yet, they, too, still “come to call.”

 |Temple and Hindu celebration on the beach.|